docker-library/docs/geonetwork/content.md

 ### Start GeoNetwork

-This command will start a debian-based container, running a Tomcat (GN 3) or Jetty (GN 4) web server, with a GeoNetwork WAR deployed on the server:
+This command will start a Debian-based container, running a Tomcat web server, with a GeoNetwork WAR deployed on the server.
+Note: GeoNetwork 4.0.0-4.2.14 and 4.4.0-4.4.9 used Jetty 9 instead of Tomcat.

 ```console
 docker run --name some-%%REPO%% -d %%IMAGE%%